 For such folks, all in home gym machines are the perfect solution!
 And, while it's not a must, you could always buy free weights later to complement your workout should you decide so in the future.

-Even if you already own a few sets of dumbbells, complementing your workout with a home gym machine will add some spice to your workout, it works out the muscles slightly different and allow for variation and sometimes working harder because you don't have to concentrate as much on balance.
+Even if you already own a few sets of dumbbells or adjustable dumbbells, complementing your workout with a home gym machine will add some spice to your workout, it works out the muscles slightly different and allow for variation and sometimes working harder because you don't have to concentrate as much on balance.

 It is my strong opinion that just about anyone can benefit from working out with an all in one exercise machine.